sourcegraph/about/blogposts/strange-loop-2019-observability-superpowers-for-developers.md

 -	Instrumentation is like adding lightweight debug statements in production
 -	Allows us to understand in real time with flexibility
 -	Is an edge case a true edge or is a normal behavior for the general user population we just didn’t anticipate?
--	Yes, this overlaps into the domain of _product managers_ who figure out how users behave.
+-	Yes, this overlaps into the domain of _product managers_ who figure out how users are most likely to behave.
 This is often qualitative data from customer discussions and intuition.
 Instrumentation gives quantitative data developers can use to confirm or counter the intuition of their product team.

 **Know if the code WORKS**